3 - Calle de la Comedia

 — Casanova, The Story Of My Life (Volume I)

-His mother, Zanetta Farussi, an actress at the Teatro San Samuele on the end of the street, rented the home out whilst she travelled across Europe with the theatre, leaving the young Casanova in the care of his grandmother at her home just around the corner on Calle De La Muneghe.
+Giacomo’s mother, Zanetta Farussi, an actress at the Teatro San Samuele on the end of the street, rented the home out whilst she travelled across Europe with the theatre, leaving the young Casanova in the care of his grandmother at her home on Calle De La Muneghe.

 I was placed in excellent lodgings with my brother Francesco, who had been enrolled to study theatrical architecture.
 My sister and younger brother lived with my grandmother in a house that belonged to her and in which she wanted to die, since her husband had died there.
 The house I lived in, large and very well-furnished, was the same in which I had lost my father, the rent for which my mother continued to pay.